-Fora Credit
+Fora

-Propel's wholly-owned subsidiary, operating under the Fora Credit brand provides open ended lines of credit to new Canadian customers in the Provinces of Ontario and Alberta.
+Propel's wholly-owned subsidiary, operating under the Fora brand provides open ended lines of credit to Canadian consumers in the Provinces of Ontario and Alberta, British Columbia, New Brunswick, Newfoundland and Labrador, Nova Scotia, and Saskatchewan,.
 Based on specific provincial legislation no two provinces are homogeneous.
-Based on the specific province and the legislation in effect, provinces may require lenders to obtain and maintain a license in order to operate in the specific province and may regularly audit our activities to ensure we are operating in compliance with stated product requirements.
-In addition to any provincial or territorial law requirements, we are also required to adhere to all applicable federal laws in issuing these loan products.
+Based on the specific province and the legislation in effect, provinces may require lenders to obtain and maintain a license in order to operate in the specific province and may regularly audit our activities to ensure we are operating in compliance with stated product and lending requirements.
+In addition to any provincial or territorial law requirements, we are also required to adhere to all applicable federal laws in issuing and servicing these loan products.